About

 | NA Tigers Cross Country & Track

 Wyatt started running in June 2024 with the North Allegheny Summer Running Program.
-As a sophomore, Wyatt joined the North Allegheny Cross-Country team in August 2024 and the North Allegheny Track and Field team for their 2025 season.
-In one year, Wyatt started making a name for himself in both the XC and track communities.
+As a sophomore, Wyatt joined the 2024 North Allegheny Cross-Country team and the 2025 North Allegheny Track and Field.
+In one year, Wyatt proved he was a strong runner in both the XC and track.
 His goals include being recruited to compete at the Division I collegiate level.

 What’s your favorite part about running?

 I like how it helps me clear my head and pushes my physical limits.
-I enjoy being part of a team and still have opportunities to compete in solo events.
-It is motivating to have responsibility for both my individual times and the team’s results.
-Coach Neff, is great at helping me see my potential and supports me as I work to improve.
+I enjoy being on a team and still have opportunities to compete in solo events.
+It’s motivating to have responsibility for both my individual times, and the team’s results.
+Coach Neff is great at helping me see my potential and improve.

 What made you start as a sophomore?